creode/magic-login/README.md

 Documented in the sections below are tips on using the magic login plugin within your existing project.
 This covers overwriting their templates, the list of routes provided by this plugin, using the existing stylesheets with your overwritten templates and how to include existing templates as partials in your project.

+### Registration

+As of Version 2.0 the user registration functionality for Magic Logins will no longer throw an error if the user already exists.
+Instead it will send the link off the user and log them in if a Craft account is present for them.

+For security reasons we don't want to make it apparent that an email has already registered on the website so as a fallback we will always show the link has been sent text.
+Perhaps in future we can add extra configuration settings to the plugin to allow these messages to be displayed back to the user.

 ### Overwriting magic login templates

 All of the templates on this plugin are overwritable using the [Template Roots](https://craftcms.com/docs/3.x/extend/template-roots.html#plugin-control-panel-templates) feature of Craft.
 The templates you can overwrite are listed below: